- Buyer’s Guide:

 What Problems Was Ethereum Built to Alleviate?

 Ethereum was designed to provide more functionality to blockchain users.
-The network improves blockchain scalability compared to its competitor at the time Bitcoin.
+The network improves blockchain versatility compared to its competitor at the time Bitcoin.
 To accomplish this task, Vitalik Buterin, the founder of the platform, integrated a script-based PoW system.

 How Does Algorand Work?